kayuse/prometheusresearch/README.md

 # Prometheus Coding Test

 This is a short coding assignment, for Prometheus Research.
-I was told to implement a  REST API that calls an external API service to get information about books.
-Additionally, I also implemented a simple CRUD (Create, Read, Update, Delete) API with sqlite.
+This is a Python command line utility that will create a database and perform a basic ETL process upon it.

 ## Dependencies

-You need postgres and python 3 to run this code
+You need postgres and python 3 to run this code Internet is needed to fetch data from remote source

 ## Installation